Bhaskers-Blu-Org2/MCW-Linux-lift-and-shift/Whiteboard design session/WDS student guide - Linux lift and shift.md

 -   Linux Ubuntu 16.04, Apache 2, MySQL 5.6 (100GB DB), and PHP 7.0 are the current versions.

--   The VM is hosted on a VMWare infrastructure using 8vCPUs and 16GB of RAM.
-When asked about why the applications required 8vCPUs, the FGMO team stated that during busy periods the server can get overloaded.
+-   The VM is hosted on a VMWare infrastructure using 8 vCPUs and 16GB of RAM.
+When asked about why the applications required 8 vCPUs, the FGMO team stated that during busy periods the server can get overloaded.
 They decided to scale up the VM to handle the load when needed.

 -   The FGMO team stated there has been downtime due to the web server not responding.
 When this happens, they are forced to reboot the VM (every few weeks).
 They have noticed error OST98744 in event log when this happens.